 Read Our Stories of Learning at the Alice Smith School

 - Counting: Understanding numbers will help children in all areas of maths.
-When children hear adults counting, using numbers and talking about quantity it develops their understanding of the concept of number.
-Count steps, cups on the table, number..
+When children hear adults counting, using numbers and talking about quantity it develops their..

 During a 'normal' term we are delighted to offer parents a wide range of workshops to help support their role at home as well as our role at school.
 These workshops run most weeks during 'normal' term time and cover a wide range of subjects.